 Where can you lay reclaimed wood flooring?

-Reclaimed wood flooring can be used in most spaces, such as living rooms, dining rooms, hallways and bedrooms, but it should be avoided in kitchens and bathrooms because the moisture may cause the timber to swell and crack.
+Reclaimed wood flooring can be used in most spaces, such as living rooms, dining rooms, hallways and bedrooms, but should be avoided in kitchens and bathrooms as moisture may cause the timber to swell and crack.
 If you do lay salvaged wood flooring in these rooms, ensure that any splashes or spills are wiped up immediately and that rooms are well ventilated.

 Bear in mind that timber flooring can amplify the sound of footsteps, especially in upstairs rooms, so you might want to use rugs to soften the sound.

-A significant scratch or dent might mean the whole floor needs sanding and revarnishing or oiling, so ensure high-heeled shoes are removed and use felt pads or caps under furniture, which should always be lifted, not pushed if moved.
+Regular sweeping will prevent them from being scratched by grit or dust.
+This is important as a significant scratch or dent might mean the whole floor needs sanding and revarnishing or oiling.
+Ensure high-heeled shoes are removed and use felt pads or caps under furniture, which should always be lifted, not pushed if moved.

 Salvaged wood flooring that's been waxed will need more regular attention than other finishes.
 A fresh wax every year would be ideal.
 Water-based varnishes are a close second choice, and will last up to five years without doing anything other than sweeping.